janpetzold/az305-learning/README.md

 GPU-optimized VMs are N*.

+Azure virtual machine scale sets let you create and manage a group of load balanced VMs.
+The number of VM instances can automatically increase or decrease in response to demand or a defined schedule.
+Scale sets provide high availability to your applications, and allow you to centrally manage, configure, and update many VMs.
+There is no cost for the scale set itself, you only pay for each VM instance that you create.
+VMs in a scale set can also be deployed into multiple availability zones, a single availability zone, or regionally.

 Azure Batch: Managed service to run large-scale parallel and high-performance computing (HPC) applications.
 It is based on VMs and...

 - starts a pool of compute virtual machines for you.